chrisjoiner1989/Deckforge-Ai/README.md

-# Grimoire - MTG Deckbuilder
+# DekForge.ai - MTG Deckbuilder

 A modern Magic: The Gathering deck building application with AI-powered analysis, built with React, Firebase, and the Scryfall API.